Kanompung1988/Nasa/README.md

 ### Utilized tools and technologies
 Unity game engine; C# programming language for scripting; real-time health data analysis; multilingual support; and virtual surroundings that can be customized

----
+### Bottom line
-> By protecting the emotional and physical well-being of space travelers, this initiative shows a creative way to deal with the particular difficulties of extended space missions, which could have a big impact on space exploration in the future.
+By protecting the emotional and physical well-being of space travelers, this initiative shows a creative way to deal with the particular difficulties of extended space missions, which could have a big impact on space exploration in the future.